About

 Painting was a hobby until 2014 when friends told her to show her work.
 Christine focused on landscapes and still-lives until recently when she also ventured into abstract painting.
 She enjoys painting both styles and is successful in selling both styles.

-The year is spent between Connecticut and their summer home on Cape Cod.
+After leaving Yale, Christine focused more on her painting.
+Her year is spent between Connecticut and their summer home on Cape Cod.
 Christine is known for capturing the essence of the Cape Cod seascapes and the landscapes of New England.
-She is a member of the National Association of Women artists and several art organizations in Connecticut and Cape Cod.
+She is a member of the National Association of Women artists.
 She exhibits regularly in shows and galleries and her paintings hang in collections across the country.

-Christine and her husband, Rick, have five children who are all artistic from studio art to architecture.
-They have10 grandchildren.
+Christine and her husband, Rick, have five children who are all artistic from specializing in studio art to architecture.
+They have 10 grandchildren.
 Hazel, their black lab often accompanies Christine in her studio.